-As discussed, the commercial area previously proposed within the Holdmark Sites will now be utilised for two 80 place child care centres with a total GFA of 400m2 GFA.
+As discussed, the commercial area previously proposed within the Holdmark Sites will now be used for an 80 place child care centre (400m2 GFA).
 Trip generation rates for child care centres are provided in the RMS Guide, being 0.8 and 0.7 trips per child in the AM and PM peak hours respectively.
 Application of these rates results in a total child care centre trip generation of 64 vph and 56 vph in the AM and PM peak periods respectively.